Drone hits Aleppo governorate building after Syrian army declares ceasefire

 The drone strike came shortly after the Syrian army announced it had suspended all military operations in Aleppo’s Sheikh Maqsoud neighbourhood.

-Under the proposed agreement, the SDF fighters were to withdraw from the predominantly Kurdish area, surrender their weapons and be transferred to the town of Tabqa in northeastern Syria.
+Under the proposed agreement, SDF fighters were to withdraw from the predominantly Kurdish area, surrender their weapons and be transferred to the town of Tabqa in northeastern Syria.

-Syrian authorities said the deal was aimed at restoring security and preventing further bloodshed.
+The Syrian authorities said the deal was aimed at restoring security and preventing further bloodshed.

-However, Kurdish authorities denied claims that the district had fallen fully under government control, with the SDF calling it “a blatant attempt to mislead public opinion”, saying their fighters were still repelling a “fierce attack”.

 According to Syrian officials, government forces entered Sheikh Maqsoud on Saturday and carried out sweeps of the neighbourhood, confiscating weapons and detaining or disarming SDF fighters.